dollardhingra/dollardhingra.github.io/_pages/about.md

 ---

 ## Hi There!
 I am {{ site.author.name }} 👋,
-I am a passionate software developer currently working at [TO THE NEW](https://www.tothenew.com/).
-I created this blog to share my thoughts on web development & good programming practices.
+I am a passionate software developer.
+I created this blog to share my thoughts on web development & good programming practices in a very simple language which is easy for anyone to understand.
-I am not an expert in these topics but I think writing about these topics can help me in better learning & growth.
-Apart from coding I also like reading.

 Checkout my projects [here](/projects).
 Feel free to provide your suggestions or improve the code(Link to github is present in project description).